malte-v/nixpkgs/README.md

 [Nixpkgs](https://github.com/nixos/nixpkgs) is a collection of over 60,000 software packages that can be installed with the [Nix](https://nixos.org/nix/) package manager.
-It also implements [NixOS](https://nixos.org/nixos/), a purely-functional Linux distribution.
+It also implements [NixOS](https://nixos.org/nixos/), a purely-functional GNU/Linux distribution.

 # Manuals

-* [NixOS Manual](https://nixos.org/nixos/manual) - how to install, configure, and maintain a purely-functional Linux distribution
+* [NixOS Manual](https://nixos.org/nixos/manual) - how to install, configure, and maintain a purely-functional GNU/Linux distribution
 * [Nixpkgs Manual](https://nixos.org/nixpkgs/manual/) - contributing to Nixpkgs and using programming-language-specific Nix expressions
 * [Nix Package Manager Manual](https://nixos.org/nix/manual) - how to write Nix expressions (programs), and how to use Nix command line tools